Second Session, 43rd Parliament

 Jordan Kealy: Soon we won’t even be able to get FOI information from this government and know what’s going on behind the scenes.

-My question is for whoever really is making the decisions behind this government that is neglecting so many British Columbians.
+My question is for whoever, really, is making the decisions behind this government that is neglecting so many British Columbians.
 When are you going to commit to governing for all British Columbians and not just prioritizing certain groups?

+Hon.
+Mike Farnworth: I appreciate the question from the member.
 I’d remind him of the significant investment that takes place in all areas of the province, not just in transportation, for example, and the work that is underway right now in terms of the Taylor Bridge so that we can get it to the point where it starts to be rebuilt.
 That work is currently underway.

-But a new hospital in Fort St. James is a commitment of this government.
+A new hospital in Fort St. James is a commitment of this government.
 The new hospital in Terrace was a commitment by this government.
 And $195 million in the northwest of British Columbia, in terms of the roads along Highway 37 that’s going to see mines opening up, that’s going to see economic development in the northwest of British Columbia.

 All of those things are happening right now and are a commitment by this government to all of British Columbia because we all benefit from that.
 We’re going to keep doing the work for all of British Columbia.